ChinmayK0607/AC-Assignment/README.md

   - Depth-Anything-V2
   - MiDaS (DPT-BEiT-Base-384)
 - Interactive web interface for model selection and streaming control
-- Real-time depth map visualization
+- Close to Real-time depth map visualization on GPU

 ## Technologies and Libraries Used